FelixPlastik/AI-and-I/README.md

 <!---   I N T R O   --->

-### `Ai` and `I`
+## `Ai` and `I`

+> pic

-### a joint venture between Artificial Intelligence and me as a designer.
+## a joint venture between Artificial Intelligence and me as a designer.
 Together we form a creative studio to explore new strategies and tools for design in a world of machine learning.

-Langer text:
+> Langer text: